laurent85v/archuseriso/readme.md

 Live usb
 --------
-The live usb is created with persistence enabled.
+The live usb is created with persistence, the boot menu offers live booting and persistence booting.

 Synopsis: